diegargon/ProjectBase/README.md

 ProjectBase
 ===========

-Hello and excuse my english.
-I started this project for learn how to build something like a CMS and framework from scratch, with plugins support, and other things for learning more deeply PHP.
+I started this project for learn how to build something like a CMS from scratch, with plugins support, and other things for learning more deeply PHP.

 This code are in very early stage, have bugs, security problems and messy code.
 This code can change completely and probably will change.
-Not use it in something serious.

 EXAMPLE SITE
 ============